hsteinbrecher/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Candidate in Macroeconomics and Economic History at Dortmund University.
+I am a PhD Candidate in Economics at Dortmund University.

 My research interests are at the intersection of economic history and macroeconomics.
 In particular I am focusing on Fiscal Policy in the German interwar era.